 Before blessing and eating the challah, it is traditional to wash your hands.
 This reminds us that eating has spiritual potential and that we are fortunate to have food and to be together to share it.

-Blessed are You, Eternal our God, Sovereign of the universe, Who brings forth bread from the earth.
+Blessed is the Oneness that makes us holy and brings forth bread from the earth.

 Once the blessings are said, sit back, relax and enjoy your Shabbat meal on your own or with those around you.
 Take the time to think about and/or ask about everyone’s day and really listen to the answer, plan a walk outside after dinner or the next day, think about the things in your week you’d like the leave behind and those things you are looking forward to in the week to come.
 On Shabbat we have the opportunity to appreciate the many blessings and wonderful people in our lives.